-Powering the Unit On: The UDR_III contains 2 modes for cycling power: an internal power switch that allows for long term storage, and "smart sensing" power cycled activated by pressing either of the two select buttons, and set to off by pressing the left select button until "oFF" is displayed, then pressing the right button to choose the off condition.
-Note that when the unit is switched on, a 3 digit number is shown representing the current battery voltage.
-For example, a fully charged NiMH (7 cell) battery will show 840, or 8.40V.
+Powering the Unit On: The UDR_II contains 2 modes for cycling power: an internal power switch that allows for long term storage, and "smart sensing" power cycled activated by pressing either of the two select buttons, and set to off by pressing the left select button until "oFF" is displayed, then pressing the right button to choose the off condition.
+Note that when the unit is switched on, a remaining battery indicator is displayed, denoted by "b XX" where XX is a number from to 00 to 100.